eduardoltorres/the-debug-ducky/README.md

 ## Technologies
 The bot is built with Python.
 It uses the Tweepy package to connect to the Twitter API; more specifically, it uses the Cursor and the Stream Listener functionalities.
 For logging, it uses Python's logging module.

+## License
+Thise project is licensed under the MIT License - see the [LICENSE](https://github.com/eduardoltorres/the-debug-ducky/blob/master/LICENSE) file for details.